linnanwang/BLASX/README.md

 Linnan

----Thanks for Jan Winkelmann and Paul Springer adding ZGEMM routine
+---ZGEMM routine courtesy to Jan Winkelmann and Paul Springer